LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 #### How to find

 Manual testing is key, here.
-We need to open the page, make a judgement call on what the topic or purpose is, by consuming the content and then check the page title.The page title can be accessed by checking the tab in the browser window, or locating the `<title>` tag, inside the page's `<head>` section, through the DevTools.
+We need to open the page, make a judgement call on what the topic or purpose is, by consuming the content and then check the page title.
+The page title can be accessed by checking the tab in the browser window, or locating the `<title>` tag, inside the page's `<head>` section, through the DevTools.

 ##### Solution

-Nice and simple fix here, we simply just change the page title to "Testimonials - Problematica11y"., we use that format as that is the format used on other pages, so a best practice would of course be consistency.
+Nice and simple fix here, we simply just change the page title to "Testimonials - Problematica11y", we use that format as that is the format used on other pages, so a best practice would of course be consistency.

 #### The stars for the customers review lack adequate contrast

-This is really common, I can understand the "why" regarding the common failure, in that stars are ubiquitous for rating a place, product or service and I guess having star coloured as yellow is some kind of gold star, thing?
+This is really common, I can understand the "why" regarding the common failure, in that stars are ubiquitous for rating a place, product or service and I guess having star coloured as yellow represents a gold star.
 In any instance, these present information to the user and of course must meet the minimum 3:1 contrast requirement, they are currently 2.34:1, which fails 1.4.11 Non-text Contrast (AA).

 ##### How to find